Heatblur-Simulations/f-4e-manual/src/systems/lighting.md

 A red anti-collision light is found on the vertical stabilizer.

-These are all controlled by the three position FUS switch, which can be set to OFF, DIM, and BRT.
+These are all controlled by the three position FUS switch (1), which can be set to OFF, DIM, and BRT.
 The red light on the stabilizer only illuminates when this switch is selected to BRT.
 The fuselage lights only function with the Flasher Switch in STEADY or FLASH, and cycle when in the latter setting.